ct-js/png2icons/README.md

 # Fork info

 This fork is made by @CosmoMyzrailGorynych for ct.js game engine and is modified just by extent to be consumable by modern bundlers.
-The original code is hell and by no means I'm introducing new features to it — if you can, create a new dependency-free solution yourself, I have enough on my plate already.
+The original code is hell and by no means I'm introducing new features to it — if you can, create a new dependency-free solution yourself.

 **This fork does not have default exports.** (See examples.)